loredanacirstea/articles/articles/Ethereum Essence: Complex Consensus Operations.md

 ### Permissions on Function execution

-Such permissions are not limited to consensus on who (EOAs) and what contracts can execute individual contract functions: one can additionally have permissions that control what functions can call/execute a given function.
+Such permissions are not limited to a consensus on who (EOAs) and what contracts can execute individual contract functions: one can additionally have permissions that control what functions can call/execute a given function.
 You can also define classes of functions that have similar types of permissions.
 For example, `update()` and `remove()` functions may have the same permissions, based on the executor of an `insert()`.

 If you want to build an interoperable consensus engine on top of Ethereum, you might want to differentiate between EVM and non-EVM environments.
 Imagine that you want to use a function inside the EVM protocol: such a function needs to be `public`.
 However, you may not want this function to be called from non-EVM environments - e.g. from a JavaScript dapp.